By BVS Staff

 An online master’s degree in legal studies can offer you great advantages for a future career in law.
-While it doesn’t correspond to an advanced law degree (J.D.), and doesn’t certify you to practice law, it nonetheless provides training in complicated legal topics that prove invaluable to law firms, court systems, government agencies, and political organizations.
-In particular, graduate degees in legal studies serve as an indication to potential employers that you have taken your knowledge and skillsets to the next level.
-Even if you already have a job as a paralegal, an office administrator in a law office, or in a field not entirely related to criminal justice, you can still earn a master’s degree.
-Online colleges provide the flexibility and convienience that is in high demand by working adults.
+To be clear, it doesn’t correspond to an advanced law degree (J.D.), and won’t certify you to practice law as an attorney.
+However, it does provide training in complicated legal topics that prove invaluable to law firms, court systems, government agencies, healthcare organizations, and a whole host of businesses.
+In particular, graduate degrees in legal studies serve as an indication to potential employers that you have taken your knowledge and skills to the next level.

 The online Master of Legal Studies (MLS) degree from Washington University School of Law offers an in-depth perspective of the U.S. legal system and develops practical skill sets used by attorneys – debate, analytical thinking, legal writing, and more.
 Designed for non-lawyers, the degree provides students with the legal acumen needed to advance their careers in a wide variety of professions.
 No GRE or LSAT required.
 For more information, click here.

 Pepperdine School of Law is ranked No. 1 in dispute resolution.
 The new online Master of Legal Studies program helps non-lawyers build essential legal skills needed to work with compliance, contracts, advocacy, and other law-related areas.
 No LSAT or GRE scores are required to apply.
 Click here for more information.